 Similarly, your local urgent care clinic is a great place to go when something pops up that needs quick and competent treatment.
 They tend to be conveniently located in your neighborhood or local shopping area.
-They’re ready for just about anything, from illness to injury, kids to seniors.
+They’re ready for just about anything, treating illnesses and injuries for everyone from kids to seniors.
 And they’re an excellent choice for immediate but not life-threatening problems.

 But urgent care clinics suffer from the same overabundance of patients during flu season as ERs.
 Not only that, time spent in the waiting room with patients who are not infected means you could be spreading germs to everyone around.